calhounbryce13/Minimax-Solver/README.md

 ## I made this 1:1 transalation from an older c++ program that I wrote in my freshman year.
 ## The decision tree logic was used in conjunction with minimax utility scores to implement a low level artificially intelligent gameplay agent.
 ## No external libraries or imports were used.
 All decision logic is in `script.js`.

+# How to access:
+### The app is being hosted by github.
+Click the link in the "About" section near the top of the page.